iGenius-Srl/lokalise-exporter/README.md

 If you don't have `pip`, get it [from here](https://pip.pypa.io/en/stable/installing/)

 ### macOS users
-You may need to install latest python 2 or python 3 with:
+[This reading](https://docs.python.org/3/using/mac.html) may be useful.
+You may need to install latest python 2 or python 3 with [Homebrew](https://brew.sh/):
 ```
 brew install python python3
 ```
-An then install it with:
+An then install `lokalise-exporter` with:
 ```
 pip2 install lokalise-exporter
 ```